 * Notice 2016-70 also provides guidance to individuals who might not receive a Form 1095-B or Form 1095-C by the time they file their 2016 tax returns.
 Individuals who rely upon other information received from employers or health plans need not amend their tax returns once they receive their forms.
 In any case, individuals should not attach any 1095 form to their tax returns and should instead keep it with their tax records.

 Thank you for your attention to this important compliance E-Alert.
-Please do not hesitate to reach out with any questions or concerns.
+Please do not hesitate to reach out to our Group Benefits team with any questions or concerns.